1503charles/rock-paper-scissors/README.md

-This was a follow along tutorial from Traversey Media on Rock Paper Scissors.
+This was a follow along tutorial from Traversy Media on Rock Paper Scissors.
 Being new to javascript this project helped out to start getting an idea of how javascript works.

 * This is not original work *